paulbrodner/paulbrodner.github.io/_posts/2026-03-22-from-building-to-orchestrating-sdlc-skills-that-changed-how-i-ship.md

 I used these three skills on two projects back to back.

-The first was an inhouse tool I'd been procrastinating on for months.
+The first was [StoryTime](/2026/storytime-building-a-local-ai-storybook-app/) — a bedtime story generator I built with my daughter, where she helps write the story and local models generate the cover images.
 First commit on March 18th.
 By March 22nd — four days later — 40 stories were designed, implemented, and shipped.
 To be honest about what that means: these were small, well-scoped stories.
 Typical AC count was 3-5 items.
 Nothing architecturally complex.
 What the number reflects isn't raw feature size — it's how much overhead normally gets in the way of shipping small things, and how much of that overhead disappeared.

 The second was **Jarvis** — my personal AI assistant, built as a tiny 3D robot that lives in the corner of your screen: always on top, hotkey-activated, context-aware.
 Not a demo, not a side experiment — a tool I actually use every day.
 Init commit on March 19th.
 First release tag three days later.